Frankiee/leetcode/README.md

 * 1190 - Reverse Substrings Between Each Pair of Parentheses
 * 1209 - Remove All Adjacent Duplicates in String II
 * 1249 - Minimum Remove to Make Valid Parentheses
+* `Stack-Monotone` 1475 - Final Prices With a Special Discount in a Shop
 * 1566 - Detect Pattern of Length M Repeated K or More Times
 * `Stack-Monotone` 1762 - Buildings With an Ocean View